CAPITAL (DAS KAPITAL) (Vol. 2)

 G) Differing Views of "Capital" and "Exchange Values."

-Smith's definitions of "capital:"
+Smith's definition of "capital:"

 | Adam Smith and David Ricardo understood that

 a wide variety of elements in capitalist production and distribution all

 contribute to the addition of value to the commodities brought to

 capital, human capital, the capital invested in government institutions

 that facilitate commerce, time, markets, profit incentives and property

 rights - indeed, every human activity or product that facilitates

 commerce - as well as industrial capital.
 See, Adam